Automotive industry in Iran: Market and domestic production

 In 2008, IDRO reported that SAIPA accounts for 54%, and Iran Khodro for 46% of the output.
 Although carmakers are listed on the stock exchange, the government still owns about 40% of both companies.
 In July 2010, the government sold a further 18% stake in both Iran Khodro and SAIPA for about $2 billion in total, bringing down its participation in both companies to about 20%.
 In August, both deals were cancelled by the Iranian Privatization Organization.
 No clear reason was given for the cancellation of the deals, but analysts believe that discontent over the prices at which the blocks were traded is most likely to be the reason.
 Unofficial estimates put the sector’s debt to Iranian banks as high as 100 trillion rials ($4 billion).

 The other car manufacturers, such as Azhitechs, Bahman Group, Rakhsh Khodro, Kerman Motors, Kish Khodro, Raniran, Traktorsazi, Shahab Khodro, and others together produced only 6%.
 These automakers produce a wide range of automobiles including motorbikes, passenger cars, vans, mini trucks, medium-sized trucks, heavy duty trucks, minibuses, large size buses and other heavy automobiles used in commercial and private activities in the country.
 Iran Khodro Diesel has a dominant market share (+70%) in bus, truck and van production.

-Having a fleet of 7 million passenger cars, buses and trucks, Iran ranked the world’s 16th biggest automaker and one of the largest in Asia in 2006, with annual production above 1 million units and 1.3 million in 2009, resulting in almost 1.5 percent of total world production of vehicles and 1 car per 10 person.
+Having a fleet of 7 million passenger cars, buses and trucks, Iran ranked the world’s 16th biggest automaker and one of the largest in Asia in 2006, with annual production above 1 million units and 1.3 million in 2009, resulting in almost 1.5 percent of total world production of vehicles and 1 car per 10 people.